errant01/cardgame/README.md

 # cardgame
-Package to value hands in a card game
+Package to rank hands in a card game

 # Setup
 Install Java 8 JDK per OS requirements

 Go to repo root dir

-// cd src

 run java -version and make sure it returns the expected version